Eco-Community Volunteering — Řecko

 Our mission is to provide a space where people explore, create and learn from each other and nature.
 A space in which our actions and interactions are based on our core values of sustainability, accountability, synergy, and of course.. hope!

-Hopeland is offering various experiential learning experiences through the Erasmus+ and ESC programs, mainly on the topics of personal growth, community and environment.
+Hopeland is offering various experiential learning experiences through the Erasmus+ and ESC programs, mainly on the topics

 We are welcoming young people and youth workers to join forces with us and together contribute towards our wider vision of a society with deep community spirit and involvement in personal, social and environmental growth.

-Our main focus: Hands-on Activities:
+Our main focus: hands-on activities:

 At Hopeland, hands-on activities are at the heart of the experience, focusing on improving the space and its sustainability.
 As a volunteer, you’ll take part in maintaining existing structures, and enhancing overall infrastructure through gardening, eco-building, landscaping, woodworking, and more.
 Alongside these, the community shares practical daily tasks such as cooking, cleaning, shopping, managing social media, watering the gardens, and caring for animals.